Recent searches (0)

 There is not much information available about the mating habits of the Sunda clouded leopard.
 In captivity, breeding behavior is impossible to observe as aggression between mates usually ends with the death of the female.
 These cats may have successful breeding if introduced at a young age.
 There is no particular breeding season but peaks have been noticed in December and March.
 The gestation period of this species usually lasts 85 to 95 days after which, the female will give birth to a litter of one to five cubs.
 Cubs become independent at 10 months of age and reach sexual maturity at two years of age.
 Females take care of the cubs while the male Sunda clouded leopard will hunt for food.

 Sunda clouded leopards (Neofelis diardi) are listed as Vulnerable by the IUCN Red List and only have a population of 10,000 left.
-The main threat to their population is rapid deforestation to create more agricultural land or oil-palm plantations.
+The main threat to their population is rapid deforestation to create more agricultural land or oil palm plantations.
 Since this species tends to stay atop trees, deforestation means a major loss of habitat for both them and their prey.
 Forest fires are also another major reason for their dwindling numbers.
-Sunda clouded leopards are also victim to excessive hunting for their coats and body parts which are used in traditional medicine.
+Sunda clouded leopards are also victims of excessive hunting for their coats and body parts which are used in traditional medicine.

-A Sunda clouded leopard (Neofelis diardi) is a medium sized wild cat and its coat color has a yellowish gray hue.
+A Sunda clouded leopard (Neofelis diardi) is a medium-sized wild cat and its coat color has a yellowish-gray hue.
 This cat has spots, or cloud markings, which are darker than the mainland species (Neofelis nebulosa).
-The spots on the coat have black outlines and two black bars in the back of the neck.
+The spots on the coat have black outlines and two black bars on the back of the neck.
 The tail of this cat is very long with black rings along the length.
-The head is narrow with a broad muzzle and eyes are grayish green.
+The head is narrow with a broad muzzle and the eyes are grayish-green.
 The tail length is about 24-36 in (61-91 cm) which is about 76 to 88% of body length.
 Sunda clouded leopards have long canine teeth, proportionate to the skull length, which can be about 2 in (5 cm) in length and are much longer than any other living cat.
 Their legs are short with broad paws and flexible ankle joints, allowing them to jump between trees or climb canopies.

-Sunda clouded leopards (Neofelis diardi) are a very talented cat that can climb vertical trees and hang on to them with their hind paws bent on tree branches.
+Sunda clouded leopards (Neofelis diardi) are very talented cats that can climb vertical trees and hang on to them with their hind paws bent on tree branches.
 While they can be a little dangerous, they look very cute with their huge clouded markings!